 Advocacy groups such as the National Organization for Rare Disorders play an important role in ensuring patients have access to the treatments they need for full and productive lives.

-To learn more about rare diseases and their advocacy and support groups and organizations, explore the links on the next page.
+To learn more about rare diseases and their advocacy and support groups and organizations, explore the links below.